jeremytammik/tbc/a/1844_rvtsamples_2021.md

 ####<a name="3"></a> Loading The Building Coder Samples and Labs

-Once I have the official SDK samples installed, I also migrate and add a number of additional samples to the collection of external commands added by RvtSamples:
+Once I have the official SDK samples installed, I also migrate and add a number of additional samples to the collection of external commands loaded by RvtSamples:

 - The [ADN Revit API training material](https://github.com/ADN-DevTech/RevitTrainingMaterial) (nowadays DAS, by the way)
 - The [Xtra labs](https://github.com/jeremytammik/AdnRevitApiLabsXtra) (comprising the former plus their older incarnation)